cacodcar/cacodcar.github.io/_posts/2021-01-22-Optimal_Poly.md

 ```

 The most complicated part of this process is step number 3, where we are trying to find our function's local extrema.
 This is itself a two-part process.
 In the first part, we must bracket the extrema.
 Since we know that our points ${x_i}$ are on alternating signs of our residual, then we know that there must be a point between them were our residual is equal to $0$.
 So we use root-finding to do so.
-Since I am not using any derivative information, I did a [bisection seach](https://en.wikipedia.org/wiki/Bisection_method) to find the zeros, but much more sophisticaed methods exist such as [Brent's method](https://en.wikipedia.org/wiki/Brent%27s_method).
+Since I am not using any derivative information, I did a [bisection seach](https://en.wikipedia.org/wiki/Bisection_method) to find the zeros, but much more sophisticated methods exist such as [Brent's method](https://en.wikipedia.org/wiki/Brent%27s_method).

 ```python